Southern Georgia Pecan Cake

 Layer your cake with generous amounts of frosting and toasted pecans between each tier.
 Create a smooth outer coating that invites everyone to take that first delicious bite.

-Southern Georgia Pecan Cake Pin it
+Southern Georgia Pecan Cake Save

 Southern Georgia Pecan Cake | kitchenscroll.com